 - Becoming Adopters / Positive Parenting / Lifelong Nature of Adoption:

 - Current demographic profile of children waiting for adoption in West Yorkshire;

 - Early Permanence Placements;

-- Talking about adoption – do they have any questions?
+- Talking about adoption?
 Consider identity long term and that this changes over time for an adopted person, right through adulthood too;

-- Adoption support services - do they have any questions?
-Explain that although our children, though will reach potential in a nurturing and secure family, they will have needs that will always be with them due to early life experiences?
-E.g. Domestic Abuse in-utero that means children are born with pre disposition to stress not dissimilar to PTSD (recent research), drugs, alcohol, learning needs, metal health; these areas can remain beyond the adoption order;
+- Adoption support services.
+Explain that although our children, though will reach potential in a nurturing and secure family, they will have needs that will always be with them due to early life experiences? e.g. Domestic Abuse in-utero that means children are born with pre disposition to stress not dissimilar to PTSD (recent research), drugs, alcohol, learning needs, metal health; these areas can remain beyond the adoption order;

 - Talk about therapeutic methods of parenting; no hitting, ideally no shouting, no time out etc;

 - Explain Stage One including the option for peer mentoring;

 - Explain Stage Two i.e. the assessment process, including tools.
 Discuss the Attachment Style Interview as one tool in use;

 - Advise in brief of long terms support and training.

 - Applicants also need to be aware of the preparation/training requirement with compulsory attendance of all applicants.
 Dates should be given and availability to attend confirmed;

 - Experienced adopters - discretion should be applied regarding the most appropriate training dependent on timescales and changes since the first adoption.
 This could include the full preparation training, or experienced parent training;